Keep Moving Forward

 So, how do we deal with it?

-I still remember my first open-water swim when I did my first triathlon.
+I still remember my first open-water swim during my first triathlon.
 I was struggling because the water was murky, and I couldn’t see a thing.
 I was so scared.
 Amid the struggle to not drown, I kept encouraging myself to keep going—just one stroke at a time.
 Don’t think about the entire race.
 Just focus on the next step.

 In a way, being a missionary is exactly like that.
 There are so many things I feel overwhelmed by, but I keep reminding myself (and Wai Jia) that we are to take things one day at a time.